PeterShinners/comp/design/overview.md

 how do your own favorite language compare?

 **Why you'll appreciate Comp:**
-- Pipelined data translations read like a recipe
+- Pipelined data translations read like a recipe, and allow poweful modifications to optimize and enhance pipelines.
 - Operate equally with data from any source; json, sql, code literals are all the same
 - Error handling works through the pipeline, only step in where you want to